 Jack Drescher, MD, is a psychiatrist and psychoanalyst in private practice in New York City.

-Dr. Drescher is a leader in his profession.
-He is President of the Group for Advancement of Psychiatry, a Distinguished Fellow of the American Psychiatric Association, and served as a Consultant to APA’s Committee on Public Affairs.
+Dr. Drescher is Past President of the Group for Advancement of Psychiatry, a Distinguished Fellow of the American Psychiatric Association, and served as a Consultant to APA’s Committee on Public Affairs.
 He is a past Chair of APA’s Committee on GLB Issues and a Past President of APA’s New York County District Branch.
-He is currently the Co-Editor of AppleSource, the newsletter of the NYC DB of the APA,
+He is currently the Co-Editor of AppleSource, the newsletter of the NYC DB of the APA.

 Dr. Drescher served as a member of APA’s DSM-5 Workgroup on Sexual and Gender Identity Disorders.
 Since 2011, he has served as a member of the World Health Organization’s Working Group on the Classification of Sexual Disorders and Sexual Health which will address sex and gender diagnoses in WHO's forthcoming revisions of the International Classification of Diseases (ICD-11).

 Dr. Drescher has received numerous professional honors.
 He was selected as Sheppard-Pratt’s Harry Stack Sullivan Award Lecturer (2013), received an APA Special Presidential Commendation (2009) and was chosen to be an APA Distinguished Psychiatrist Lecturer (2009), received APA’s Irma Bland Award for Excellence in Teaching Residents (2006), and the James Paulsen Service Award from the Association of Gay and Lesbian Psychiatrists (2004).